 Hand it to the professionals

 Every so often, give the job of pampering your feet over to the professionals.
 Nothing like having someone else giving your tired achy feet some attention.
-A pedicure and long foot soak every two months ( depending on how often you look after them yourself) is so refreshing for tired feet.
+A pedicure and long foot soak every two months ( depending on how often you look after them yourself) are so refreshing for tired feet.
 Some nail shops allow you to sit in the pamper chair which means you get a full back massage while your feet are immersed in some sweet smelling bubbly liquid.
 It does tickle sometimes, I find.
 But nothing beats it.
 When it’s finally time to get out of it, you always wish you could do just a bit more.

 The petroleum jelly trick